sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 ---
 title: 'Ranking in a week'
 description: 'In just over a week, four developers designed and built a data pipeline utilizing Sourcegraph\'s wealth of source code data.
-The result is Sourcegraph's new search ranking system inspired by PageRank.'
+The result is Sourcegraph\'s new search ranking system inspired by PageRank.'
 authors:
   - name: Eric Fritz
     url: https://eric-fritz.com